-Pope to meet Cyprus’ Orthodox leader to strengthen ties
+Pope meets Cyprus’ Orthodox leader to strengthen ties

-NICOSIA, Cyprus (AP) — Pope Francis plans to meet with the leader of Cyprus’ Greek Orthodox Church on Friday with the aim of further mending an ideological and political rift between the Catholic West and the Orthodox East that dates back nearly a millennium.
+NICOSIA, Cyprus (AP) — Pope Francis met Friday with the leader of Cyprus’ Greek Orthodox Church with the aim of further mending an ideological and political rift between the Catholic West and the Orthodox East that dates back nearly a millennium.

-Francis and Archbishop Chrysostomos II are meeting on the second day of the pope’s three-day Cyprus trip.
-The two will join the Holy Synod, the highest decision-making body of the Greek Orthodox Church.
+Archbishop Chrysostomos II greeted Francis and the two went behind closed doors on the second day of the pope’s three-day Cyprus trip.
+They are later joining the Holy Synod, the highest decision-making body of the Greek Orthodox Church.
 Francis is scheduled to preside over an ecumenical prayer service with migrants later in the day.

 Although Cyprus comprises a tiny part of the Eastern Orthodox community with around 800,000 faithful, Cypriot church leaders point to the Mediterranean island’s role as the “gateway” to Christianity’s westward expansion owing to its proximity to the faith’s birthplace.